 Here is how we do it (I always make two breads – but the recipe is for one)

-Finally – the bread is very cheap: Each bread is around 1 kg.
-The ingredients cost around 0.50 € pr. bread.
-You need an ordinary household oven and a Dutch Oven (we bought ours in IKEA for 50 €).
+It’s also very cheap.
+Each loaf weighs around 1 kg.
+The ingredients cost roughly 0.50 € per bread.
+All you need is a normal household oven and a Dutch oven – we bought ours at IKEA for about 50 €.

 Thomas